An interest rate rise is good news for savers, who could in time see better returns on their cash.

 SVRs typically move when interest rates do, though not always by the full amount.
 Borrowers on this kind of loan are paying far more than they need to each month.
 It’s worth comparing mortgage deals to find out what you can save.
 Make sure you check your credit report in advance of an application to improve your chances of securing a good rate.

-If you have a fixed-rate mortgage, the rate rise won’t affect your monthly repayments.
+If you have a fixed-rate mortgage, a rate rise won’t affect your monthly repayments.

 If you’re coming to the end of your fixed-rate mortgage in the next three to six months, it’s worth checking out your options now.
 Doing nothing will mean going onto your lender’s SVR, which can be pricey.